The Agents page in PushMetrics, listing every agent in the workspace

 The Usage section on the agent edit page, showing total spend, runs, average cost per run, tokens in and out, turns, and the most recent run's details

-Five numbers are surfaced:
+Five numbers up top:

 • Total Spend in dollars.